Saturday, November 30, 2013

 Ron Jacobs says he was a political activist who ‘floated’ through various left organizations during the period in question.
 His word, not mine.
 He found “Weather’s” positions on racism, imperialism and sexism ‘influential.’
 Jacobs calls the organization “Weather” in this book, which seems a bit much, so I’ll just use “WU.”

 First off Jacobs attacks PL, as every good RYM member should – even though he was never in RYM.
 PL was the main pro-Maoist organization in the U.S., and had split from the Communist Party in the 50s.
-“RYM” stood for the people in SDS who wanted to start a “Revolutionary Youth Movement,” which is sort of a new left formulation.
+“RYM” stood for the people in SDS who wanted to start a “Revolutionary Youth Movement,” which is sort of a new left formulation of political hippies.
 This is what the RYM factions held up in 1969 at the SDS convention against the old ‘working class crap’ that PL was pushing.
 Bernadine Dohrn made a hysterical speech expelling PL and the WSA from SDS at that convention – but not by a vote.
 They took their minority of 500 delegates (out of 2000 attendees) and just left.
 (Does this smack of another Russian minority we might know about?)
 Unspoken by Jacobs, SDS/WSA continued in Minnesota and nationally until about 1974 under the leadership of PL.
 RYM actually destroyed SDS as a large united front organization because they could not abide by a vote.

 Pretty funny that totalitarian attitudes were used by nuevo-Stalinists against old-line Stalinists.
 But not really funny.